jeniferss/LinketinderProject/README.md

 5. [Testing](#testing)

 ## About

 ***
 Initially, a Minimum Viable Product (MVP) of the software will be implemented, utilizing simpler resources.

 * Mandatory requirements:

 1. The program must maintain an array of candidates with a minimum of 5 pre-registered candidates;
 2. For each candidate, it must be possible to save information such as Name, Email, CPF, Age, State, ZIP code, and Description;
 3. Each candidate has a skills attribute, which is also an array.
 For now, the skills can be predefined, such as Python, Java, Spring Framework, Angular, among others;
 4. There should be an array of companies with a minimum of 5 pre-registered companies:
 5. For each company, it must be possible to save information such as Name, Corporate Email, CNPJ, Country, State, ZIP code, and Description;
 6. The company also has a skills attribute, which pertains to what the company expects from the candidates;
 7. It is mandatory to implement a simple menu in the terminal, with options to list all companies and all candidates.

+* Like System:
+1. For each user "like", search in the list of "likes" to see if there is any record where the job already has the "company" and "user" fields filled in.
+If yes, only the "job" field is updated; otherwise, create a "like" object with the "user" and "job."

 ## Technologies

 ***
 A list of technologies used within the project:

 * [Groovy](http://www.groovy-lang.org): Version 4.0.14

 ## Installation

 ***

 ```bash